deeplearning4j/deeplearning4j/eigenvector.md

 ![Alt text](../img/scatterplot_line.png)

 The second principal component cuts through the data perpendicular to the first, fitting the errors produced by the first.
-There are only two principal components in the graph above, but if it were three-dimensional, the third component would fits the errors from the first and second principal components, and so forth.
+There are only two principal components in the graph above, but if it were three-dimensional, the third component would fit the errors from the first and second principal components, and so forth.

 ## <a name="covariance">Covariance Matrix</a>